-1) When you're with [the person], do you usually feel content, even energized?
+- When you're with the person, do you usually feel content, even energized?
 Or do you often feel unfulfilled and drained?

-2) After you spend time with him/her, do you usually feel better or worse about yourself?
+- After you spend time with him or her, do you usually feel better or worse about yourself?

-3) Do you feel physically and/or emotionally safe with this person, or do you feel threatened or in danger?
+- Do you feel physically and or emotionally safe with this person, or do you ever feel threatened or in danger?

-4) Is there a fairly equal "give and take" in the relationship?
-Or do you feel like you're always giving and he/she is always taking?
+- Is there a fairly equal "give and take," or do you feel like you're always giving and he or she is always taking?

-6) Do you feel like he/she is happy with who you are?
-Or do you feel like you have to change to make him/her happy?
+- Do you feel like he or she is happy with who you are, or do you feel like you have to change to make him or her happy?

-Now compare your answers to the following characteristics of healthy versus toxic relationships.
+Now compare your answers to the following characteristics of healthy and toxic relationships:

-Healthy relationships are characterized by compassion, security, safety, freedom of thinking, sharing, listening, mutual love/caring, healthy debate/disagreements, and respectfulness, especially when there are differences in opinions.
+- Healthy relationships are characterized by: compassion, security, safety, freedom of thinking, sharing, listening, mutual love and caring, healthy debates and disagreements, and respectfulness, especially when there are differences in opinions.

-Toxic relationships are characterized by insecurity, abuse of power and control, demandingness, selfishness, insecurity, self-centeredness, criticism, negativity, dishonesty, distrust, demeaning comments/attitudes, and/or jealousy.
+- Toxic relationships are characterized by: insecurity, abuse of power and control, demandingness, selfishness, insecurity, self-centeredness, criticism, negativity, dishonesty, distrust, demeaning comments and attitudes, and jealousy.

-In short, healthy relationships tend to leave you feeling happy and energized whereas toxic relationships tend to leave you feeling depressed and depleted.
+In short, healthy relationships tend to leave you feeling happy and energized.
+Toxic relationships tend to leave you feeling depressed and depleted.

 Changing Toxic Relationships

 The first step to changing a toxic relationship is to recognize you're in one.
-Many people in unhealthy relationships are in denial, even when friends or family members are seeing the danger signs and saying so.
+Many people in unhealthy relationships are in denial, even when friends or family members can see the danger signs and have told them so.

 The next step, equally as important, is to believe that you deserve to be treated with respect, love, and compassion.
-There are many reasons why people stay in unhealthy relationships, but one common reason is underlying low self-esteem that makes some people believe that they don't deserve anything better.
-This kind of change in thinking, however, may not come easily and may require professional support from an objective third party, such as a counselor or a life coach.
+There are many reasons people stay in unhealthy relationships, but one common one is underlying low self-esteem that makes some people believe that they don't deserve anything better.
+This kind of change in thinking, however, may not come easily, and may require professional support from an objective third party, such as a counselor or a life coach.

-Finally, if nothing you do or say changes the toxic behavior, you should consider separating yourself or at least distancing yourself from the source of the toxicity.
-For partners, this may mean separation (temporary or permanent).
+Finally, if nothing you do or say changes the toxic behavior, consider separating yourself or at least distancing yourself from the source of the toxicity.
+For partners, this may mean temporary or permanent separation.
 For parents and children, this may mean having less contact.
-For coworkers, this may mean distancing yourself as much as possible.
+For coworkers, this may mean distancing yourself as much as is feasible.
 But doing nothing will only expose you to the unhealthy physical and psychological effects of stress and ongoing conflict.

 Positive relationships are an important part of the formula for a healthy, well-balanced life.
-So make sure as you're planning your health-conscious lifestyle to not leave out this important ingredient.
+So make sure your health-conscious lifestyle doesn't leave out this crucial ingredient.

 © 2011 Sherrie Bourg Carter, All Rights Reserved